CDIS Strategic Plan Initiatives, 2012-2015

 Ensuring quality, innovative undergraduate and graduate learning experiences;

-- Fostering spiritual, personal, and professional
+- Fostering spiritual, personal, and professional growth; and

-- Preparing students for success and
+- Preparing students for success and continued service.

 We aim to provide a quality program that supports in numerous ways learning experiences to create successful speech-language pathologists who will be dedicated to serve clients with communication and swallowing needs using the most current scientific evidence.
 The program will contribute to knowledge in the field through scholarship with students.

 The CDIS Strategic Plan is based on the goals of OLLU strategic plan To Grow, To Graduate and To Lead.